Corruption in Iran: Characteristics

 Ali Fathollah-Nejad describes the impediment to economic function and justice as a "political economy that favors regime loyalists... 'insiders' (khodi) or those with access to state resources and privileges also enjoy privileged access to jobs."

 According to Iran International, the privatization drive that began around 2007 led mainly not to efficiently run private firms competing for business, but "quasi-governmental firms controlled by powerful insiders who earn economic rent from activities such as blocking competition", using public funds to stay afloat, "insider information to benefit from foreign exchange and gold price fluctuations when the government intervenes in the market", and circumventing sanctions to sell sanctioned goods at high prices.

-An example of more explicit corruption in Iran (circa 1990s) came from Nobel Peace Prize winner, Shirin Ebadi, who gave up on the practice of commercial law as a waste of time, because in his words, "What was the point of knowing the case law and preparing a defense when decisions were decided by bribes?"
+An example of more explicit corruption in Iran (circa 1990s) came from Nobel Peace Prize winner, Shirin Ebadi, who gave up on the practice of commercial law as a waste of time, because in her words, "What was the point of knowing the case law and preparing a defense when decisions were decided by bribes?"

 The Islamic Revolutionary Guard Corps has often been cited for its great power and privilege.
 According to Hooshangt Amirahmadi, director of the Center for Middle Eastern Studies at Rutgers University, "A lot of ministers and governors are from the Revolutionary Guard...
 They are using the money to buy loyalty and create power bases."

 Among the questionable activities the Corps has engaged in is the operation of an "illegal airport" near Karaj Citydiscovered in 2005where it imported and exported goods "without any oversight".
 In 2005, the IRGC forcibly closed the then-new Imam Khomeini International Airport in Tehran, allowing it to reopen under Revolutionary Guard management.

-In 2016 then-President Mahmoud Ahmadinejad vouched to fight "economic/oil Mafia" at all echelons of government.
+In 2008 then-President Mahmoud Ahmadinejad vouched to fight "economic/oil Mafia" at all echelons of government.
 He also proposed that lawmakers consider a bill, based on which the wealth and property of all officials who have held high governmental posts since 1979 could be investigated.
 Out of the $700 billion earned by the state during the presidency of Ahmadinejad for the sale of oil, $150 billion could not be accounted for.

 On February 3, 2013, President Mahmoud Ahmadinejad played a videotape in the Iranian parliament that tied the heads of two branches of the government, the legislative and judiciary, to a documented financial corruption case related to the Larijani brothers.

-Iranian Supreme Leader Ali Khamenei has stated that although there “are cases of corruption; it is not systematic” in Iran.
+Iranian Supreme Leader Ali Khamenei has stated that although there "are cases of corruption; it is not systematic" in Iran.

 On the other hand, a Reuters special investigation found Khamenei controls a massive financial empire built on property seizures worth $95 billion.
 He also said in 2023 that malpractice and corruption were "contagious" and leading to instability in the Judiciary.